mackenziekbrooks/dci102-f18-humanities-data/README.md

 # Disclaimers
 +	If you have ever labeled yourself as “bad at technology,” you are welcome in this course.
 There is no assumed technical skill.
 See also: https://xkcd.com/1053/
++	That being said, your laptop will be a major player in this course.
+Please make sure it is good working order by updating software and visiting the IT help desk as necessary.
 +	This course will mix theory and hands-on work.
 Be prepared to think critically about technology AND to get your hands dirty in a little bit of code.
 +	The DH community values experimentation and productive failure, often in public.
 We will learn from how and why things don’t work.
 We are not just going to talk about what we’re learning but how we’re learning it.